grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 excerpt: 'Checks are like asserts but differ in that they do not halt the execution, instead, they just store the result of the check, pass or fail, and let the script execution continue.'
 ---

-[*Checks*](/javascript-api/k6/check/) are like assertions, but they don't halt execution.
+Checks are true/false conditions that evaluate the content of some value in the JavaScript runtime.

+In practice, checks often evaluate whether the system under test responds with a certain value.
+A check may evaluate:
+- That the system responds with a 200 status
+- That a response body contains certain text
+- That the response body is of a specified size.

+Unlike many JS `assert` functions, checks _do not_ throw errors or halt execution.
-Instead, they store the result of the check, pass or fail, and let the script continue.
+Instead, k6 stores the result of the check&mdash;either `pass` or `fail`&mdash;and the script continues.
-If you want to halt execution, take a look at [thresholds](/using-k6/thresholds) (which can include checks).
+If you want to halt a run when a check fails, you can make a metric for the check and use it in a [threshold](/using-k6/thresholds).

-The following sections show some ways how you can use checks.

 ## Check for HTTP response code

 Checks are great for codifying assertions relating to HTTP requests and responses.
-For example, this snippet makes sure the HTTP response code is a 2xx:
+For example, this snippet makes sure the HTTP response code is a 200:

 <CodeGroup lineNumbers={[true]}>